adam-p/yesterday-i-learned/random.md

 1. ["Never make the same mistake twice"](https://www.quora.com/What-does-Gus-mean-when-he-advises-Walt-Dont-make-the-same-mistake-twice) is exactly the same as "Always learn from your mistakes."
 1. In season one of Breaking Bad, two people died.
 [In season two, they reckon 176 did.](http://breakingbad.wikia.com/wiki/List_of_deaths_on_Breaking_Bad)
 1. Chemo patients don't grow beards.
 Not sure how Walter was doing it.
 1. There are more calories in [African American coffee](https://funsubstance.com/fun/239676/id-like-an-african-american-coffee/) from being hot than from being coffee.
-(Simply being 60 degrees Celcius gives around 80 Calories.)
+(Simply being 60 degrees Celsius gives around 80 Calories.)
 1. [At low concentrations, both musk and skunk smell sweet.](https://www.quora.com/What-does-musk-smell-like) At high concentrations, musk smells like crap, and skunk smells like skunk.
 1. Any website is "web-scale".
 1. Adam in the bible did not have the largest penis on Earth at any given time.